What Are Sedatives?

 - Xanax (alprazolam)

 All these prescription drugs are broken down into three primary categories: benzodiazepines, z-drugs (sleeping medications), and barbiturates.

-Benzodiazepines include commonly abused sedatives like Valium, Xanax, and Klonopin.
+Benzodiazepines include commonly used sedatives like Valium, Xanax, and Klonopin.
 These are generally prescribed to treat severe stress reactions, panic attacks, convulsions, and sleep disorders.

 Benzodiazepines are the most commonly prescribed sedatives on the market.
-They affect the brain in ways similar to alcohol, and the intoxicating effects can lead to abuse.
+They affect the brain in ways similar to alcohol, and the intoxicating effects can lead to use.